How does a reverse mortgage affect Medicaid?

 Use the funds for bills, care costs, or home expenses before month-end.
 Small monthly tenure payments that get spent right away are the safest approach for Medicaid recipients.

-How people use HECM alongside Medicaid
+How do people use HECM alongside Medicaid?

 Delay the need for Medicaid